Taylor Swift's Cornelia Street Apartment Is Loaded With The Most Luxe Features

 Advertisement

-Not to mention there are four bedrooms, five-and-a-half bathrooms.
+Not to mention there are four bedrooms and five-and-a-half bathrooms.
 The master bedroom featuring a separate bathing area with marble floors and a private terrace with an outdoor gas fireplace.
 To top it off, there’s even a roof deck with spectacular views of the city.

 Swift named “Cornelia Street” as the song she’s most proud of from Lover on SiriusXM Hits 1.
 “Right now I love Cornelia Street,” Swift said with a chuckle.
 “I really love that song.”